 The Hospital VBP Program is part of the Centers for Medicare & Medicaid Services (CMS) long-standing effort to link Medicares payment system to improve healthcare quality, including the quality of care provided in the inpatient hospital setting.

-The program will implement value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,000 hospitals across the country.
+The program implements value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,000 hospitals across the country.

-Hospitals will be paid for inpatient acute care services based on the quality of care, not just quantity of the services they provide.
+Hospitals are paid for inpatient acute care services based on the quality of care, not just quantity of the services they provide.